 Science and Spanish Teacher

-Mario is currently Head of Science at a Prep School in London and has also taught Science at a Senior School in the UK.
-He is a Year 8 Form Tutor, runs a Science Club, a Spanish Club, assists with sports coaching and manages his school’s Virtual Learning Environment which he built from scratch.
+Mario joins us after being Head of Science at a Prep School in London; he has also taught science at a Senior School in the UK.
+He has been a Year 8 Form Tutor, ran a Science Club, a Spanish Club, assisted with sports coaching and managed his school’s Virtual Learning Environment which he built from scratch.
 He is described as ‘an outstanding schoolmaster…an inspirational teacher…professional and fully committed to his work and the pupils that he teaches’.

 William Howell (British)